USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 1. Read data

-Combine all publication data:

-- Old 2020-22 data
-- Add missing pubs from 2020-22
-- New 2023 data

-Some publications got updated information, so only keep the most recent one.
-Continue to assign pubID
+Similar to reading 2020-22 data, we combined all publication data: old 2020-22 data, missing publications from 2020-22, and new 2023 data.
+Some publications got updated information, so we only kept the most recent one.
+We also removed all documents of type retracted, letter, note and erratum and only kept publications with years 2020-23.
+We continued to arbitrarily assign pubIDs to the new publications.
+The combined data is the publication data.

 2. Identify USC authors

-- identify usc authors in the new data
-- based on 02 but improved
-- when the authors with affiliations column does not match up with the author name column, use the last name to find the affiliation that starts with the same lastname
+Next, we want to identify USC authors in the new data.
+Most of the code in scripts_2023/02_identify_usc_authors.R was based on scripts_2020/02_identify_usc_authors.R with some improvements.
+When the authors with affiliation column does not match up with the author name column, I used the last name to find the affiliation that starts with the same lastname.
+The bridge table is generated using the pubID and authorID columns.

 3. Identify USC departments and divisions

-- based on 03 04 09
-- combine ids that were previously combined
+Next, we want to identify the departments and divisions each author belongs to.
+The code for this in scripts_2023/03_identify_usc_dept_div.R is a combination of scripts_2020/03_get_usc_author_info.R, scripts_2020/04_create_dept_div.R, and scripts_2020/09_fix_dept.R.
+First, I used regular expressions to match each author’s affiliations with the list of USC departments and list of USC divisions to create a column of departments and divisions for each author.
+Then, I separated the departments and divisions such that for each row, there is only one department with its corresponding division for one author.
+Finally, I did the same department fixes and METRANS additions as for the 2020 data.

+In addition, for authors that already exist, I combined the author IDs that were previously combined based on the past authorID file generated by scripts_2020/14_past_authorIDs.R.

+The result is an author file and an updated bridge file.

 4. Combine with 2020 data

-- combine new bridge + author info with old
-- combine author info for duplicate id, keep the first entry
-- remove duplicates
+Next, we want to combine the 2023 author and bridge files with the old author and bridge files.
+When combining the author data, we want to keep the first entry but still have the affiliation information.
+Also, we removed duplicates in the bridge file.

 5. Add law publications

-- remove law publications that already exist
-- assign pubID to the new law pubs
-- create columns to match existing bridge, author, pub files
-- all law departments are law
+scripts_2023/05_add_law_pubs.R is almost exactly the same as scripts_2020/05_add_law_pubs.R for adding new law publications.
+We have a new spreadsheet of law publications to add.
+We removed law publications that already exist in our dataset, manually assigned authorIDs in the spreadsheet, assigned pubIDs to the new law publications, and created columns to match the existing author, bridge, and publication files.
+In addition, all law departments are labeled as Law.

 6. Combine authors

-- lowercase!
-- combine same first last, dept, div
-- exclude middle name and combine first last dept div
-- combine same first letter, last, dept, div - manually checked by Xinyi Zhang
+Next we need to combine authors that have multiple ids.
+The code for this in scripts_2023/06_combine_authors.R is based on scripts_2020/02_identify_usc_authors.R.
+I combined authors with the same First Last name, department, and division.
+I kept the authorID that had more publications.
+I continued to make dictionaries with named vectors to map old authorIDs to new authorIDs.
+I also combined authors with the same first name, last name, department, and division, but excluded the middle name/initial.
+Finally, for authors with only one letter as first name, I combined the authors with the same first letter, last name, department, and division.
+This was manually double checked by Xinyi Zhang since sometimes the first letter is a little too general.
+All of the combining was done using lowercase names since there were some entries that were all in uppercase and some names were capitalized differently.

 7. Manually edit authors

+There are still authors that are missed, so in scripts_2023/07_manual_edit_authors.R, I combined authorIDs manually whenever we notice them.

 ### Mapping the Data